-In the 2015 outbreak of Ebola, the United States White House Science and Technology Policy Office distinguished three (3) expansive areas in which robotics could make a great contribution: health care, logistics, and the detection or control of voluntary quarantine compliance [1].
+In the 2015 outbreak of Ebola, the United States White House Science and Technology Policy Office distinguished three expansive areas in which robotics could make a great contribution: health care, logistics, and the detection or control of voluntary quarantine compliance [1].
 Health care professionals can also be exposed to the virus by direct patient interaction when using their personal protective equipment.

-According to the World Health Organization (WHO), as of November 2020 the COVID-19 has spread to 218 countries and territories, of which 251 have been recognized by the United Nations worldwide.
-[2-3].
+According to the World Health Organization (WHO), as of November 2020 the outbreak coronavirus disease-2019 (COVID-19) has spread to 218 countries and territories, of which 251 have been recognized by the United Nations worldwide [2], [3].
 This signifies the necessity of research into remote activity for a wide variety of applications involving dexterous utilization.
-Anticipate a growing number of cases, including robotic intervention in the medical field, such as an automated swab test, and other automated technology used to prevent the spread of disease.